OpenObservability/OpenMetrics/OpenMetrics.md

 #### Counter

-The MetricPoint’s Total Value Sample MetricName MUST have the suffix “_total”.
-If present the MetricPoint's Created Value Sample MetricName MUST have the suffix “_created”.
+The MetricPoint's Total Value Sample MetricName MUST have the suffix "_total".
+If present the MetricPoint's Created Value Sample MetricName MUST have the suffix "_created".

 An example with a Metric with no labels, and a MetricPoint with no timestamp and no created:
 ````